 If you're after all the Sony PlayStation 5 specs rumours, news and information about a potential PS5 release date, you've come to the right place.

-Now we're into 2018, the speculation has ramped up.
-There is a new E3 videogames trade show coming in June and that means rumours of new hardware are bound to appear.
+Now it's 2018 and the speculation has ramped up.
+There is a new E3 videogames trade show coming in June and that means rumours of new hardware have started to appear.

 That's why we're rounding many of them up right here, including the possibility of seeing the PS5 this year.
 We also throw our own thoughts into the mix.

 Bar specifications and capabilities, the thing that most gamers want to know about the PS5 is when it will launch.